rememberSoftwares/yacana/README.md

 # Making up a number and guiding player 2
 task1 = Task("Your task is to generate a random number between 1 and 20 then show it only once.
-Once you have the number, respond to the guesses you receive with one of the following:\n* If the guess is higher than your number, say 'lower.'\n* If the guess is lower than your number, say 'higher.'\n* If the guess matches your number, say 'You won!' and end the game.\nDo not provide any other feedback or responses, and only play one round.", agent1) # To help you compare the numbers you have acces to a tool that describes the relation between the two", agent2, tools=[high_low_tool])
+Once you have the number, respond to the guesses you receive with one of the following:\n* If the guess is higher than your number, say 'lower.'\n* If the guess is lower than your number, say 'higher.'\n* If the guess matches your number, say 'You won!' and end the game.\nDo not provide any other feedback or responses, and only play one round.", agent1) # To help you compare the numbers you have access to a tool that describes the relation between the two", agent2, tools=[high_low_tool])

 # Guessing the correct number.
 Higher or lower depending on what Player 1 tells you
 # This agent has the llm_stops_by_itself=True meaning it will be in charge of stopping the conversation
 task2 = Task("Your task is to guess a number between 1 and 20.
 You will receive feedback after each guess: either 'lower,' 'higher,' or 'You won!'
 Adjust your next guess based on this feedback.
 You must propose only one number at a time.
 Continue guessing until you receive confirmation that you have guessed correctly and the game is won.
 Only play one round.", agent2, llm_stops_by_itself=True)

 # Adding the two tasks to the GroupSolve.
-The chat ends when the first success in achieved
+The chat ends when the first success is achieved
 GroupSolve([task1, task2], EndChat(EndChatMode.END_CHAT_AFTER_FIRST_COMPLETION)).solve()

 # Printing both Agent's point of view